Frequently Asked Questions

 Yes – the date stays the same every year, which means the day of the week changes.
 This date has been the same across the world since 1982.

 Anyone and everyone!
-Venue owners, event organisers, council workers, curators, musicians of all walks of life, music enthusiasts and passers-by alike can all contribute to Make Music Day.
-When it comes to celebrating music, the possibilities are endless.
-Check out some of the video footage and photos from Make Music Day activations around the world to get some inspiration!
+Venue owners, event organisers, council workers, schools, universities, curators, groups, individuals, musicians of all walks of life and music enthusiasts alike can all contribute to Make Music Day.

 This will be entirely dependent on what kind of activation takes place.
-Individual venues and organisers are encouraged to make appropriate financial arrangements with working musicians or groups where possible, however as the aim of Make Music Day is to be as inclusive as possible, amateur and community groups and regular citizens are also encouraged to participate however they can.
+Individual venues and organisers working with professional musicians or groups should have appropriate financial arrangements in place for the event, however as the aim of Make Music Day is to be as inclusive as possible, amateur and community groups and regular citizens are also encouraged to participate however they would like.